Choosing the best mobile network in the UK is not as straightforward as it used to be.

 Rural Areas

 This is where network choice matters most.
 EE has the widest geographic 4G coverage, making it the safest bet for rural businesses.
 Vodafone and O2 have improved significantly through their shared infrastructure programme.
-Three has historically been weakest in deep rural areas, though its 700 MHz rollout is changing this.

 The Shared Rural Network (SRN) — a government-backed initiative requiring all four operators to share masts in underserved areas — is gradually eliminating the worst not-spots.
 By the end of 2026, the SRN aims to deliver 4G coverage from at least one operator to 95% of UK geography.